ilovefriedrice/aws-cloud-resume-kl/README.md

 - **Content Delivery Network (CDN)**: AWS CloudFront is used to deliver the website content globally.
 CloudFront speeds up the distribution of static and dynamic web content.

 ### Backend
-- **API**: An AWS Lambda function, triggered via AWS API Gateway, is used to handle backend processes like retrieving or updating the visitor count.
+- **API**: An AWS Lambda function is directly exposed through Lambda Function URLs to handle backend processes, such as retrieving or updating the visitor count.
+This approach simplifies the infrastructure by directly invoking the Lambda function via HTTP requests.
 - **Database**: Amazon DynamoDB is utilized for storing data, such as the number of visitors to the resume site.

 ### CI/CD Pipeline